jambo6/sepsis_competition_physionet_2019/README.md

 Create a folder `/data/raw`, the `data/` folder should be made a symlink if you wish to store the large data files elsewhere.

 Run the following:
 1. ``python src/data/get_data/download.py`` To download the raw .psv files to `/data/raw`
 2. ``python src/data/get_data/convert_data.py`` To convert the downloaded data into a pandas dataframe (for easy analysis) and a TimeSeriesDataset (for fast operations).

 You are then ready to go!
 Check `/notebooks/examples/prediction.ipynb` for an intro to the basic prediction methods and the functions used to generate the features.
+Then either follow the example and use a notebook to build your own models, or do something similar to that seen in ``src/model/train_model.py``.

+More functionality will be added soon!